E.ON: History

 In May 2014, the UK energy sector regulator Ofgem ordered the company to pay 330,000 of its customers a total of £12 million due to poor sales practices the company engaged in between June 2010 and December 2013.
 At the time it was the largest penalty levied against a UK energy supplier.

 In November 2014, E.ON announced it would abstain from fossil energy in the future.
 It transferred its fossil energy businesses into a new company, Uniper, which started operating on 1 January 2016.
 E.ON sold a 53% stake in the business through a listing on the Frankfurt Stock Exchange in September 2016.
 In 2017, it agreed to sell its remaining stake in Uniper to the Finnish power company Fortum.
 The deal was finalized in June 2018, and Uniper continues to operate as an independent entity.
 However E.ON still owns coal power in Turkey, through its 50% share of Enerjisa.

 In July 2018, E.ON announced that 500 jobs would be lost in the United Kingdom, blaming the energy price cap due to be implemented by Ofgem.

 In November 2020, E.ON announced that in the next two years, almost 700 jobs will be cut due to the migration of customers to the new platform that will be completed by the end of 2022.

 In 2021, E.ON was ranked no. 56 in the Arctic Environmental Responsibility Index (AERI) that covers 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle.

 Minister of Energy and Natural Resources of the Republic of Turkey Berat Albayrak attended the public offering gong ceremony of Enerjisa Enerji AŞ, whose shareholders are Hacı Ömer Sabancı Holding and German energy company E.ON.

 Minister Berat Albayrak stated that the existence of a financially strong, stable and transparent energy market is a must for a solid economy, and drew attention to the fact that an average of 55 billion dollars of energy imports have been realized annually in the last 10 years.

+In May 2026, E.ON announced it had reached an agreement to acquire UK supplier OVO Energy, with transaction closure expected in the second half of the year, subject to regulatory approval.
+The combined company would be Britain's largest energy supplier.